 Michigan Design Manual (for Road Design) Chapter 12.2 (2013) presents “Bicycle Facilities,” covering Attorney General Opinions, References, Types of Bicycle Facilities, Non-Motorized Transportation Project Review, Agreements-Shared Use Paths, and Design Features for Shared Use and On-Road Facilities.

-Michigan Manual of Uniform Traffic Control Devices Engineers must follow these standards in Michigan (aka, MMUTCD); download sections of most interest using this menu.
+Michigan Manual of Uniform Traffic Control Devices Engineers must follow these standards in Michigan (aka, MMUTCD); download sections of most interest using this menu or see here for the entire manual (33+MB).
 See below for link to MMUTCD Part 9, which pertains to Bicycle Facilities.

 National Organization of City Transportation Officials Browse site to find free downloadable Urban Bikeway Design Guide.
 NACTO’s guides contain a number of innovative designs not yet formally adopted by AASHTO, yet may be considered and potentially used as per published guidance by FHWA in August 2013.